This article was originally published on August 28, 2023, and was updated to include information regarding binaural beats.

 Studying to Instrumental and Ambient Music

 Instrumental music strips the vocals from a piece, leaving only the sound from the instruments.
 Any song can become instrumental, so students have a never-ending list of songs they can listen to during their study sessions.
-Classical music, such as by Mozart, is also completely instrumental and a great choice to listen to when studying.
+Classical music, such as works by Mozart, is also completely instrumental and a great choice to listen to when studying.

 “Instrumental or familiar music can be beneficial because it reduces the likelihood of getting caught up in lyrics or unfamiliar rhythms,” says Medina.
 “It does not require switching attention from the song to the words one is processing while reading or attempting to write.”

-Ambient music is a form of instrumental that accentuates textures, mood, background noise, and atmosphere of a given place.
-For example, you may find a playlist called “Coffee Shop Ambiance,” which not only has music you would expect to hear in a coffee shop such as acoustics, but also the sounds of an espresso machine, cups clattering or even a low tone of other people who would be sitting in the coffee shop with you.
+Ambient music is a form of instrumental music that accentuates the textures, mood, background noise, and atmosphere of a given place.
+For example, you may find a playlist called “Coffee Shop Ambiance,” which not only has music you would expect to hear in a coffee shop, such as acoustics, but also the sounds of an espresso machine, cups clattering or even a low tone of other people who would be sitting in the coffee shop with you.
 These sounds are muted so that they become part of a background, and it can create a calming effect for many people.

 Ambient music may be perfect for students who prefer a mix of both music and white noise sounds.
 Many people have found it to be the perfect medium between listening and not listening to music.
-Some ambient backgrounds you can search for on music streaming sites such as YouTube include “Cozy Reading Nook by the Fireplace,” “Library Sounds,” or “Rainy Jazz Café."
-If you’re a lover of fantasy books and movies, you can even find ambient music such as “Gryffindor Common Room,” “The Shire in Winter,” or “Hogwarts at Midnight.”

 The Optimal Way to Listen to Music While Studying